Randomized Confidence Bounds for Stochastic Partial Monitoring: Additional Experiments

 In this Section, we report additional results for the use-case presented in Section \ref{sec:case_study}.
 The distribution of true classes in the stream of observations is represented by the vector $B \in [0,1]^N$ and the black-box classifier is represented by its confusion matrix $\textbf{C} \in [0,1]^{N\times N}$.
 In each run, $B$ and $\textbf{C}$ are generated randomly such that the global error rate remains below $10\%$ (the black-box would probably not be deployed otherwise).
 Each instance of \RandCBP{} and \CBP{} in the approaches \ccbp{} and \crandcbp{} is parameterized similarly as in previous experiments.

-\paragraph{Maximum number of verification } Since the outcomes are binary, the Wald's confidence interval can be used to determine the maximum number of verifications needed to obtain estimates of $p_c$ with a specified level of confidence.
+\paragraph{Maximum verification number of verifications} Since the outcomes are binary, the Wald's confidence interval can be used to determine the maximum number of verifications needed to obtain estimates of $p_c$ with a specified level of confidence.
 We set probability that the confidence interval fails is set to $\zeta = 0.01$ and the acceptable margin length of the Wald interval to $E = \tau / 10$.
 Assuming that the classifier is deployed with a global error rate of at most $10\%$, a reasonable prior belief per class (noted $\bar p_c$) is that the error rate is distributed uniformly across classes $\bar p_c=10/C\%$.
 For a detection threshold $\tau$, the maximum verification budget for a class $c$ is $n_{\tau} = \frac{ z(1-\zeta/2)^2 \bar p (1-\bar p) }{ E^2 } $, where $z(\cdot)$ is the quantile of the standard normal distribution.
 In practice, the value $C \times n_{\tau}$ corresponds to the maximum number of verifications one is willing to use to identify with confidence which of the $C$ predicted classes errors exceed the threshold $\tau$.
 The goal is to obtain a strategy that performs the task while consuming less verifications than this maximum amount.

 \paragraph{Results} In the main paper, we reported results for cases: i) the true classes are balanced and the black-box yields uniform mispredictions (case 1), ii) the true classes are imbalanced and the black-box yields non-uniform mispredictions (case 2).

 Results for the two cases are reported in Tables \ref{tab:case1} and \ref{tab:case2}.
+In all the considered cases, the mean and median F1-score performance of \crandcbp{}, \ccbp{} and \explorecommit{} is very comparable, as the mean F1-score values overlap when considering the standard-errors.
+Although all strategies achieve equivalent F1-score performance, \crandcbp{} consumes on average less verifications than \explorecommit{}.
+The variance on the number of verifications is the highest when the stream of observations is balanced and the mispredictions are uniforms (case 1, Table \ref{tab:case1}).